top of page

 Picture by Aluminium Fish

-21st Feb was the official ground-breaking event and we were fortunate to have the Mayor of Winchester, Cllr Frank Pearson pay us a visit and to have some of our sponsors attend for this event.
-Cllr Pearson has been a big supporter throughout the project and has attended many of the young peoples workshops that were held at ArchitecturePLB.
+The official ground-breaking event took place on 21 February 2019 and we were fortunate to have the Mayor of Winchester, Cllr Frank Pearson, visit and to have some of our sponsors attend for this event.

 P2211186.jpg